Sunday, November 25, 2018

 7. Thanks a Lot

 Perhaps knowing that he was leaving Sun and preferring to save his own songs for his Columbia debut, Johnny recorded several Hank Williams songs.
 Sun released Johnny Cash Sings Hank Williams in 1960, but theoretically could have issued it the year before.
 Perhaps the strangest thing about the released album is that it didn't originally include "Cold, Cold Heart."
-Ours does.
-In fact, ours only includes three songs that were on the actual album as Sun decided to paste in old hits.
+My version does.
+In fact, my version only includes three songs that were on the actual album as Sun decided to paste in old hits.
 I used the original cover.
 It's kind of an odd one.
 Since Johnny had left the label, I guess they just had some guy hold a guitar and face away from the camera to mimic him.

 Greatest!